massimopavoni/massimopavoni/README.md

 # :pizza: Hi!
 Welcome to my GitHub profile!

 ## :bust_in_silhouette: About me
-My name is Massimo, and I am a Bachelor student in Computer Science at [Università di Camerino](https://www.unicam.it/).
+My name is Massimo, I am a Computer Science graduate and a developer, passionate about everything programming languages and FOSS.

 I hope this little summary can help you understand what I enjoy developing and tinkering with.<br>
 If you wanna know more, there's always my [LinkedIn profile](https://www.linkedin.com/in/massimo-pavoni/).